MHJedli/hp-15-da0064nk-hackintosh/README.md

   <img src="https://img.shields.io/badge/macOS-Ventura_13.5.1-orange">
 </div>

+# A QUICK NOTICE

+Just updated the EFI OpenCore to 0.9.8 and updated the kexts<br>
+but I didn't test it yet.
+So wait for an update<br>
+And maybe update the EFI to work for Sonoma.

 # NOTE TO KEEP

 This EFI is only for this PC model so if you want to use on other devices then it is on you.